Stax

 What does SOS mean in Morse code?

 SOS (··· −−− ···) is the international distress signal.
-It was chosen not because it stands for anything, but because it is one of the simplest and most recognisable Morse sequences — three dots, three dashes, three dots.
+It w not because it stands for anything, but because it is one of the simplest and most recognisable Morse sequences — three dots, three dashes, three dots.
 It does not officially stand for 'Save Our Souls' or 'Save Our Ship', though those are popular backronyms.

 How do I enter Morse code to decode?